Tsuyoshi Ihara: Career

-Ihara joined the Japan Action Enterprise, a theater troupe founded by Sonny Chiba, after leaving high school.
+Ihara joined Sonny Chiba's Japan Action Club after leaving high school.
 Soon after, he began to work in numerous feature films and television dramas, including the 1996 NHK series Futarikko.
 In 2006, Ihara appeared as the Baron Takeichi Nishi in Clint Eastwood's critically acclaimed Academy Award-winning film Letters from Iwo Jima, introducing him to a wider international audience.

 Ihara authored a book, Kokorozashite Sōrō (志して候う), published in Japan by Amoeba Books.

+In 2016, he became an apprentice to Katsura.
+He made his debut as a rakugo artist.